-The teams compete in Team Design (TD) and Case Study (CS) in 3 rounds: Local (Delft), Regional (Benelux) and Final (Europe) round.
+In EBEC Delft, the teams compete in Innovative Design (ID) and Case Study (CS), and will continue competing in the same category in all 3 rounds: Local (Delft), Regional (Benelux), and Final (Europe).

-This is the local event open to all students of the TU Delft, competing in teams of four in the categories of Case Study and Team Design.
+This is the local event open to all students of the TU Delft, competing in teams of four in the categories of Case Study and Innovative Design.

 Do you want to create your own team to compete in the upcoming competition?
-Find out more and sign up for Team Design and Case Study.
+Find out more and sign up for any category.

 Regional Round – EBEC Benelux

 This is an international level of the engineering competition, which gathers the winners of a set of Local BEST Engineering Competitions.

 For the region of Delft, this would be EBEC Benelux.
 Again, it is divided into Innovative Design, Case Study, but also Team Design as other groups organize that category as well.
 In 2021, the round took place in Louvain-la-Neuve, Belgium.

 EBEC Final is the international engineering competition that gathers the winners of the National and Regional rounds, in a total of 120 competitors.
 In 2023, it will take place in Madrid, Spain.

 The team which proves to be the most efficient, creative, and successful is awarded the “BEST Engineers of Europe” title.